KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 How can you use it?

-1. Write the module or modules you want to test in the file [`ownModuleList.json`](ownModuleList.json).
+1. Write the module or modules you want to test in a new file [`ownModuleList.json`](ownModuleList.json) (use `ownModuleList_sample.json` as template).
 The only obligatory field is "url", but you can also enter a "branch".
 2. Execute `npm run ownList`.
 3. You can see the result in [`result.md`](result.md).